SophistSolutions/Stroika/Library/Sources/Stroika/Foundation/Containers/ReadMe.md

              2. Its just a class of optimziations which makes sense for some backends.
 But other optimizations make snese for other classes of backends.
 You can always retain a smartptr with OUR type of backend!
 So really can be added just for _Array<> impls.
-Note - this rationale doesnt work perfectly due to copy-by-values semantics with 'casts' but still OK.
+Note - this rationale doesn't work perfectly due to copy-by-values semantics with 'casts' but still OK.